Rompetrol: History

 Rompetrol was established in 1974 as the operator of the Romanian oil industry.

-The company was privatized in 1993 through a Management and Employee Buyout (MEBO), and turnover subsequently reduced to below $6 million by 1998.
-In 1998, Rompetrol was purchased by a local investor group led by Dinu Patriciu, thus increasing company capital and contributing into a substantial turnover growth.
+The company was privatized in 1993 through a Management and Employee Buyout (MEBO).
+In 1998, Rompetrol was purchased by a local investor group led by Dinu Patriciu.
 In 1999, the company's new holding was established as The Rompetrol Group N.V.(TRG) in the Netherlands.
-The new group made its first major acquisition: Vega Refinery - located in Ploiești - which doubled its revenues in the first nine months after takeover.
+The new group made its first acquisition in the same year by buying the Vega refinery in Ploiești.

 In 2000, Rompetrol took over Petros (renamed Rompetrol Well Services), then Romania's principal oilfield operator.
-The Group's largest acquisition, Petromidia S.A., was also Romania's largest and most sophisticated oil refinery.
+The following year, Rompetrol acquired Petromidia S.A., Romania's largest refinery.
 Rompetrol committed itself to a sustained modernization process to make Petromidia a state-of-the-art facility in Eastern and Central Europe.
 In 2001, Rompetrol created Rominserv S.A., Romania's first Engineering Procurement Construction & Maintenance (EPCM) company focused on the oil industry.
 In 2002, the Petromedia refinery resumed its petrochemicals production under the management of the newly-founded Rompetrol Petrochemicals.

 In 2002, Rompetrol opened subsidiaries in neighboring Moldova (Rompetrol Moldova) and Bulgaria (Rompetrol Bulgaria).
 The following year, in Romania, Rompetrol started to expand its gas station network.
 As part of its strategy, the company unified the quality standards for its entire petrol station network.
 To expand its network and make the process of distributing fuel easier, Rompetrol created a network of oil depots in various regions of the country (Arad, Craiova, Șimleu Silvaniei, Zarnesti, Vatra-Dornei, Constanta, Mogosoaia).
 In 2004, Rompetrol Rafinare S.A. was listed on the Bucharest Stock Exchange (BVB).
 In 2005, Rompetrol started operations in Georgia and announced the acquisition of 100% of the French company Dyneff S.A.
 In 2006, Rompetrol opened a subsidiary in Ukraine (Rompetrol Ukraine).
+By 2006, Rompetrol had a turnover of US$6 billion.